 Related: Best motorcycle battery chargers

-We’ve based prices here on a replacement H4 bulb, which includes both dipped and main-beam units in the same unit.
+We’ve based prices here on a replacement H4 and H7 motorcycle headlight bulbs, which includes both dipped and main-beam units in the same unit.
 However, the same principles apply if you have separate dipped and main-beam units.

-Seal of Approval - Weu2019ve tested this product and have found it performs well
+Seal of Approval - We've tested this product and have found it performs well